bkleinen/bkleinen.github.io/ws2013/info1/labs/exercise-02.md

 layout: lab
 ---

-This week’s lab work is intended to acquaint you with the BlueJ environment.
+This week's lab work is intended to acquaint you with the BlueJ environment.

 ## Pre-lab